neonfuz/groundseg-nix/readme.md

 This is a work in progress nix package for GroundSeg v2 (AKA goseg).
 GroundSeg v2 is still in development and not released yet, so expect bugs.

+## Caveats

+ - uses docker 24, may be incompatible with older versions and or podman with docker-compat
+ - runs groundseg as root (see https://github.com/Native-Planet/GroundSeg/issues/589)
+ - disables firewall

 ## Installation (flake + module)

 Until it's merged into nixpkgs, this module is distributed as a flake.
 In order